matomatical/AI-projectB/README.md

 Welcome to our submission.
 Here you will find a series of Java classes built for playing the best game of Hexifence you have seen in your life!
-Our solution is broken into a number of packages, and an even larger number of classes (spanning over 4000 lines of code in total!
+Our solution is broken into a number of packages, and an even larger number of classes, spanning over 4000 lines of code in total!
 In this comments.txt file, we'll briefly discuss the structure of those packages and classes, before diving into a report on our Agent's winning game strategy.